miriammenzel/PLImig/README.md

 `T_c` is considered as the mode of the transmittance in the gray substance.
 The gray substance is defined by our probability mask with values below 0.01.

 ### rmaxGray
-The `rmaxGray` calculation matches the calculation of `R_thres` in our mask generation.
+The `R_ref,LM` calculation matches the calculation of `R_thres` in our mask generation.
 This value will be used as our maximum value which is present in the gray substance.

 ### rmaxWhite
-`rmaxWhite` will be calculated using the region growing algorithm described above.
+`R_ref,HM` will be calculated using the region growing algorithm described above.
 However, instead of using the resulting mask to calculate the mean transmittance value like in `T_ref`, the mean retardation value of the mask is calculated.

 ### Inclination